Steakless and Kidme Pudding....vegan steak and kidney pudding recipe

 Gently cook the onion in the dairy free spread for around 5 minutes, stirring regularly, until starting to brown.
 Add the mushrooms and continue to cook until they have started to brown too.

 Mix boiling water onto the bisto powder to make gravy.
 Add the rosemary, pepper, marmite and mushroom ketchup and browning if using.
-Add this to the pan of onions and gravy and stir in the soya chunks.
-They will float at first, but will start to sink as they take on the liquid
+Add this to the pan of onions and gravy and stir in the soya mince.

-Cover the pan and simmer for around 25 minutes, stirring occasionally, or until the chunks are soft.
-Remove from the heat and put to one side (see notes above)
+Cover the pan and simmer for around 15 minutes, stirring occasionally, remove from the heat and set to one side (see notes above)

-Mix the dry ingredients together in a bowl.
-Add some cold water, around 275-300ml will be plenty and mix to form a soft dough.
+Mix the pastry ingredients together in a bowl.
+Add the cold water and mix to form a soft dough.

 Gently knead the dough on a floured surface and cut a third off for the lid.

-Roll the dough to about the size of a dinner plate, around 1cm thick and line a greased pudding bowl with it.
-Place the pre prepared filling in, then roll the lid and drop onto the top of the filling
+Roll the dough big just enough to line your pudding bowl, it should be just less than1cm thick or so, and shouldn't reach the top of the dish to allow for a bit of rise.
+Gently line your greased pudding bowl with it, and place the pre prepared filling in, then roll the lid and drop onto the top of the filling

 Use a sharp knife to trim the edges a couple of centimetres from the top of the basin and pinch the edges together to seal the filling in.